quicwg/base-drafts/draft-ietf-quic-transport.md

 require reliability.
 When a packet is detected as lost, the sender re-sends any frames as necessary:

-* All application data sent in STREAM frames MUST be retransmitted, with one exception.
-When an endpoint sends a RST_STREAM frame, data outstanding on that stream SHOULD NOT be retransmitted, since subsequent data on this stream is expected to not be delivered by the receiver.
+* All application data sent in STREAM frames MUST be retransmitted.

 * ACK, STOP_WAITING, and PADDING frames MUST NOT be retransmitted.
 New frames of these types may however be bundled with any outgoing packet.